werkraum-media/watchlist/README.rst

   This is now fixed by properly calling the registerPlugin() method.
 That way extbase can find the CType definition and will add it as CType instead of list_type.

+* Fix broken cookie handling.

+  * For some reason we used the `/typo3/` path while storing cookies server side.
+    But we used `/` in JavaScript.
+    That didn't play together and was fixed to always be `/` for now, but it should be configurable in general.
+    The fix revealed that the detection of whether to store a cookie was broken, which was fixed within the corresponding service.

+  * Furthermore the dates how long the cookie should be stored was different.
+    We now always use 7 days.

+  * And we now properly encode the value of the cookie, in order to prevent issues with special meanings like `;`.
+    This was already done on PHP side but not within JS.